Table of contents

 simdutf::binary_to_base64(source.data(), source.size(), buffer.data());

 Decoding base64 requires validation and, thus, error handling.
-Furthermore, because we prune spaces, we may need to adjust the result size afterward.
+Furthermore, because we prune ASCII spaces, we may need to adjust the result size afterward.

 std::vector<char> buffer(simdutf::maximal_binary_length_from_base64(base64.data(), base64.size()));